nebko16/dark_swag/README.md

 ## Aziz, light!

-For our friends and colleagues that enjoy being flashbanged when they open documentation, this option is for toggling light mode.
+For our friends and colleagues that enjoy being flashbanged when they open documentation, this built-in feature is for toggling light mode.
 There's a toggle button at the top right.
 Implementation methods `#1` and `#2` support this without doing anything extra.

 If you set `DarkSwag` up using the completely manual method `#3`, you need to define both `/docs` and `/docs_light` routes, as this just links between the two.
 See [example3.py](src/dark_swag/example3.py) for a working example of this.